7 Reasons Google Ads Isn't Reaching Your Full Daily Budget

-Any time you're running a PPC campaign, your budget is going to be on the forefront of your mind.
-Are you spending too much money?
-Are you spending your money poorly?
-Are you managing your budget in a way that maximizes your potential new conversions?
+Any time you run a PPC campaign, your budget will be at the forefront of your mind.
+Are you spending too much money, or are you misspending your budget?
+Are you managing your budget to maximize your potential new conversions?
 There's a lot to keep in mind!

-It doesn't help that we all tend to think of PPC networks as inherently predatory.
-You give them $100 and they'll take that $100, and if you're making a mistake that makes spending that $100 worthless, well, that's not their problem.
+It doesn't help that some marketers think of PPC networks as inherently predatory.
+You give them $100, and they'll take that $100, and if you're making a mistake that makes spending that $100 worthless, that's not their problem.

-The fact is, some PPC networks aren't quite that predatory.
-In fact, there are times where you might log in one day and find, much to your confusion, that your ads aren't even spending the full budget you've given them.
+The fact is, PPC networks don't work that way.
+There are times when you might log in one day and find, much to your confusion, that your ads aren't even spending the full budget you've given them.

 Imagine that you gave Google Ads a budget of $100 per day, and you set up some targeting and some ad copy and let them run.
-You check a few days later, and find that your ad spend looks odd.
-One day you only spent $85, the next day you spent $92, and the day after that you only spent $69.
-You gave Google the ability to charge you $100 a day, and they aren't taking it.
+You check a few days later and find that your ad spend looks odd.
+One day you only spent $85.
+The next day, you spent $92; the day after, you only paid $69.
+You gave Google the ability to charge you $100 daily, and they aren't taking it.
 So what gives?

 Google's Budget Flexibility

-The first thing you should check, when you're noticing that you're not spending the full amount in your daily budget, is this: how long has it been going on for?
+The first thing I recommend that you check when you notice that you're not spending the full amount in your daily budget is this: how long has it been going on?

 In general, they will try to stick to your daily budget.
-This sets the baseline for what you're getting out of your advertising.
+This setting establishes the baseline for what you're getting out of your advertising.

-However, what happens if one day – such as a day before a holiday where you have sales going on – demand for your search query suddenly increases?
+However, what happens if demand for your search query suddenly increases one day – such as a day before a holiday when you suddenly have sales going on?
 If you're on the ball as a marketer, you might know this is coming ahead of time, and you can log in on the morning of that day and increase your daily budget.
-If you don't know about the spike, or if it's not related to anything you can predict, you end up missing that opportunity.
+If you don't know about the spike, or if it's unrelated to anything you can predict, you miss that opportunity.